 Biofuels are a promising alternative for gasoline powered transportation that historically comes from petroleum.
-Biofuel research at the NMC includes developing photosynthetic carbon reduction pathways in green algae and plants, research on synthetic carbon fixation pathways to meet domestic energy demands and sustainable production, improving photosynthetic efficiency and carbon concentrating efficiency in biofuel feedstocks, and investigating strategies for containment of organisms that affect the health/yield of the algae essential for biofuel production.
 The NMC believes biofuels research is important to help safeguard energy security by reducing the world’s reliance on fossil energy sources.
-Read below for information on ongoing and recently completed biofuels research at the NMC:
+Read below for information on current biofuels research at the NMC:

 Algal Translational Genomics: Deciphering the Breadth and Depth of Carbon Metabolism